begyyal/act_attach_issueno2comments/README.md

 # Overview

-This is a Github Action.
+Prepend a prefix to comments of commits which are differences between two branches.
-Prepend a prefix to all comments of unique commits in the branch, and push it.
+And push it to a target.

-## Premise
+The branches can be set by params `branch/from/to` as below, and example is [here](#Example).
 - [Action's format including inputs.](https://github.com/begyyal/act_revise_comments/blob/master/action.yml)

 ## Behavier